polyurichard/lectures/OOD/oo.md

 }
 ```

 Now, the `Hammer` can be seamlessly integrated into the game and used by the `Player` class.
-A `Hammer` object can be created and set as the player's weapon, illustrating the power of polymorphism:
+A `Hammer` object can be created and set as the player's weapon.
+There is no need to modify the `Player` class or any other existing code.

 ```java
 // Create a new Hammer object